International Association of Insurance Supervisors

-The International Association of Insurance Supervisors (IAIS) is a voluntary membership organization of insurance supervisors from over 190 jurisdictions, constituting 97% of the world's insurance premiums.
-It is the international standards-setting body for the insurance sector.
+The International Association of Insurance Supervisors (IAIS) is a voluntary membership organization of insurance supervisors from more than 200 jurisdictions, constituting 97% of the world's insurance premiums.
+It is the international standard-setting body for the insurance sector.

+The IAIS' mission is to promote effective and globally consistent supervision of the insurance industry in order to develop and maintain fair, safe and stable insurance markets for the benefit and protection of policyholders and to contribute to the maintenance of global financial stability.

+The IAIS is responsible for developing principles, standards and other supporting material for the supervision of the insurance sector and assisting in their implementation.
+The IAIS also provides an international forum for members to share their experiences and understanding of insurance supervisions and insurance markets.

+The IAIS coordinates its work with other international financial policymakers and associations of supervisor or regulators to support global financial stability while also bringing the insurance supervisory perspective to cross-sectoral issues in alignment with key international bodies.

 The IAIS was established in 1994 and operates as a verein, a type of non-profit organisation under Swiss Civil Law.

-The IAIS' mission is to promote effective and globally consistent supervision of the insurance industry in order to develop and maintain fair, safe and stable insurance markets for the benefit and protection of policyholders and to contribute to the maintenance of global financial stability.

 Structure

 The IAIS' activities are supported by its secretariat and headed by a secretary general.
 The IAIS is hosted by the Bank for International Settlements (BIS).

-The IAIS works in partnership with BIS-hosted committees such as the Basel Committee on Banking Supervision (BCBS) and the Committee on Payments and Market Infrastructure (CPMI), as well as other BIS-hosted entities such as the Financial Stability Board (FSB), the Financial Stability Institute (FSI) and the International Association of Deposit Insurers (IADI).
-The IAIS also works closely with other standard-setting bodies not hosted by the BIS, such as the International Organisation of Securities Commissions (IOSCO).
+The IAIS coordinates it work with BIS-hosted committees such as the Basel Committee on Banking Supervision (BCBS) and other BIS-hosted entities such as the Financial Stability Board (FSB) and the Financial Stability Institute (FSI).

 Committees

 The IAIS delivers on its mission through a committee system made up of its members.
-The Committee system is led by an executive committee whose 38 members come from different regions of the world, representing advanced and developing insurance markets.
+The committee system is led by an Executive Committee whose 38 members come from different regions of the world, representing advanced and developing insurance markets.

+The Executive Committee is responsible for providing strategic direction and managing IAIS affairs as specified by its by-laws.
+It appoints the secretary general and takes all essential decisions for advancing the IAIS mission in accordance with the resolutions of the General Meeting of Members.

-The executive committee is supported by the following five Committees established under its by-laws:
+The Executive Committee is supported by the following five committees: